hadley/adv-r/docs-package.md

 If you have many changes, you can use subheadings to divide them into sections.
 A subheading should be ...

+Use `devtools::show_news` to automatically load your news file and show that it works correctly.

 ## `CITATION`

 Should be located in the `inst` directory.
 Describes how to cite the package.